AnonymousRepository6/EPR-POMO/README.md

    python test_vrplib.py

 ## Test EPR on POMO、Omni-POMO、Sym-POMO、ELG-POMO
-1. **We provide EPR implementations based on various POMO variants.
-Since the data files are large, you will need to download them yourself from their official repositories.
+1. **We provide EPR implementations based on various POMO variants in the EPR folder.
+However, due to space limitations, only the core code is included.
+Additional configuration files and datasets can be accessed through the link below.
 The links are provided below:**
 POMO：https://github.com/yd-kwon/POMO
 Omni-POMO：https://github.com/yd-kwon/POMO
 Sym-POMO：https://github.com/alstn12088/Sym-NCO